fdemusso/DDFR/README.md

 * **MongoDB:** A document-oriented NoSQL database chosen for its scalability in managing complex data structures, such as relative registries and biometric vectors.

 ### Computer Vision (AI)
-* **Face Recognition (Python Lib):** The biometric recognition engine.
-This library maps and identifies known faces with a high degree of reliability.
+* **InsightFace:** Advanced face recognition framework providing state-of-the-art face detection and embedding extraction.
+The system uses InsightFace's pre-trained models to map and identify known faces with high accuracy and reliability.
+The engine supports GPU acceleration (CUDA, CoreML, DML) when available, with automatic fallback to CPU execution.

 ## Installation